How Europe is exploring BIBFRAME and the role we, at Casalini Libri, are playing in support of the BIBFRAME model

 The future of Western European collections and librarianship

-"New Shape of Sharing: Networks, Expertise, Information", a working forum to be held in Fiesole in Spring 2020, hosted by Casalini Libri in collaboration with CRL.
+"New Shape of Sharing: Networks, Expertise, Information", a working forum in collaboration with CRL.

-We look forward to welcoming to Fiesole, from 11-14th May 2020, this working forum on current issues in European librarianship.
-The event is sponsored by the Collaborative Initiative for French Language Collections (CIFNAL) and the German-North American Resources Partnership (GNARP), both working projects of the Center for Research Libraries (Chicago, USA).
+We are excited to be involved in this working forum on current issues in European librarianship.
+The ongoing project is sponsored by the Collaborative Initiative for French Language Collections (CIFNAL) and the German-North American Resources Partnership (GNARP), both working projects of the Center for Research Libraries (Chicago, USA).

 Torrossa Open, part of the Torrossa digital library, is designed specifically to contribute to the dissemination of research content from Southern Europe in Open Access